xavierbrasher/push_over_over_args/README.md

 - Add more args for title or anything else

 ## Extra comments
 This is still in its production stage.
-And as I'm a 14 year old, I would not trust this to work for a serious product
+And as I'm a 14 year old, I would not trust this to work for a serious project.
+All that said, hope this does the job for what ever you need it for.